 A jump over to Kilcoole – along the ancient Mass Path, of course – will lead you to their 12th century landmark church right in the middle of town, and on further to the beach, along the recently-reopened Ballydonarea Loop.

-We’re just beginning to explore Bray beyond its town centre, with that Cliff Walk proving the vital tourist link between here and there, but there’s also beauty aplenty to be found up on Bray Head, and you’re one step closer to the bould and the beautiful Enniskerry, and Killiney’s White Rock Beach, whilst heading south, into Wicklow, and the whole county opens up, with the magnificent Devil’s Glen, Kilmacurragh House & Gardens, Djouce Woods and Powerscourt Waterfall competing for your complete and utter day, the siren call of the sea hard to resist at Silver Strand or Wicklow Town’s very own Cliff Walk.
+We’re just beginning to explore Bray beyond its town centre, with that Cliff Walk proving the vital tourist link between here and there, but there’s also beauty aplenty to be found up on Bray Head, and you’re one step closer to the bould and the beautiful Enniskerry, and Killiney Hill and its neighbouring White Rock Beach, whilst heading south, into Wicklow, and the whole county opens up, with the magnificent Devil’s Glen, Kilmacurragh House & Gardens, Djouce Woods and Powerscourt Waterfall competing for your complete and utter day, the siren call of the sea hard to resist at Silver Strand or Wicklow Town’s very own Cliff Walk.